jojomamanbebe/JoJoNewTabletSetup/README.md

 # JoJoNewTabletSetup
-Batch script to automate set-up of android tablets
+Batch script to automate set-up of android tablets using ADB